gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 models, the interaction variability is added into the $\text{SS}_E$ so this is interaction between the variables.
 We are not able to test for an interaction so must rely on the interaction plot to assess whether an interaction might be present.
-Figure \@ref(fig:Figure4-17) suggests there might be an interaction in these data (the two brands lines cross noticeably suggesting non-parallel lines).
-So in this case, assuming no interaction is present is hard to justify.
+Figure \@ref(fig:Figure4-18) suggests there might be an interaction in these data (the two brands lines cross noticeably suggesting non-parallel lines).
+\index{non-parallel lines}
+So in this
+case, assuming no interaction is present is hard to justify.
 But if we proceed under this dangerous and untestable assumption, tests for the main effects can be developed.
+\index{interaction plot}